alexismaior-ansible/role-manage-rancher-cluster/README.md

 Manage Rancher Cluster
 =========

-This Role creates a k8s cluster in a Rancher environment by using a RKE template that should be already created.
+This Role creates/deletes a k8s cluster in a Rancher environment by using a RKE template that should be already created.

+When the deletion is triggered, this role remove the cluster from Rancher console and clean all docker images and folders from the nodes.

 Requirements
 ------------